 a.
 At that time Joshua came and cut off the Anakim from the mountains: It was fear of the Anakim – a tribe of exceptionally large and strong people – that had made Israel too afraid to enter the land some forty years before (Numbers 13:27-33).

 b.
-None of the Anakim were left in the land of the children of Israel: Here, the foes of 40 years ago fall.
+None of the Anakim were left in the land of the children of Israel: Here, the foes of 40 years ago fell in defeat.
 They were no match for an army that was blessed and directed by God.

 i.
 Significantly, Israel faced the Anakim last, only after God had trained them in battle and in working with Him through the months of conquest.

 ii.
 When Israel refused to enter Canaan out of fear of the Anakim, they did not realize that God would so guide events that they would face this most difficult challenge last.
-God knows how to manage the battles in our lives.
+God knows how to manage the battles in the lives of His people.

 iii.
-And we must allow God to manage those battles.
-All too often we are convinced that we must go out and fight the Anakim first, when God would have us face them last.
+The believer must submit to God’s ordering of such battles.
+Believers may be convinced that they must go out and fight the difficult enemies first when God would have them face them last.

 3. (23) Complete victory, and the land rests from war.

 a.
-So Joshua took the whole land: This brings us to another section of the book of Joshua.
-The power of the Canaanite kings within the land has been crushed, and in this sense, Joshua took the whole land.
-Yet, not every small town and village had been conquered and occupied.
+So Joshua took the whole land: This marks another section of the book of Joshua.
+The power of the Canaanite kings within the land had been crushed, and in this sense, Joshua took the whole land.
+Yet not every small town and village had been conquered and occupied.
 That was up to each individual tribe to do in the land that was apportioned to them.

-ii.
-In the same sense, Jesus has already defeated the enemy and conquered the land, but He also calls us into battle to gain what is ours.
+iii.
+In the same sense, Jesus has already defeated the enemy and conquered the land, but He also calls His people into battle to gain what is theirs.